serenita-org/vero/docs/using_multiple_beacon_nodes.md

-Vero requests attestation data from all beacon nodes and attests to whichever head block is reported by a majority of the beacon nodes.
-In case of a late block proposal it's possible the other connected beacon nodes processed the block faster than the primary beacon node, in which case Vero will attest to that block being the head of the chain.
+Vero requests attestation data from all beacon nodes and attests to whichever head block is reported by a majority of the beacon nodes while also confirming finality checkpoints (based on its configured attestation consensus threshold).

 ```mermaid
 flowchart RL